Nalonoid/nalonoid.github.io/index.md

 {% include image.html me="1" height="300px" align="right" caption="" %}

 My name’s **Nolan** Mestres.
-I’m a third year **PhD student** within [Maverick research team] (Jean Kuntzmann Laboratory, Inria Grenoble), under the supervision of [Joëlle Thollot] and [Romain Vergne].
-I focus my work on **expressive rendering** and image stylization, taking inspiration from the case study of the haind-painted **panorama maps of Pierre Novat**.
+I am a post-doc within the [Maverick research team] (Jean Kuntzmann Laboratory, Inria Grenoble).
+My work focuses on **expressive rendering**, taking inspiration from the case study of the haind-painted **panorama maps of Pierre Novat**.
-I graduated in 2018 with a Master's degree in Computer Graphics & Image Analysis from Paul Sabatier University (Toulouse, France).
-I did my graduation internship under the supervision of [Imari Sato], at the National Institute of Informatics (Tokyo, Japan), working on spectral rendering and fluorescence.
-For more information about my educational background you can browse my [resume].
+This is a follow-up work of the PhD thesis I did under the supervision of [Joëlle Thollot] and [Romain Vergne], at Université Grenoble Alpes.
+Before that, during my Master's, I did my graduation internship under the supervision of [Imari Sato], at the National Institute of Informatics (Tokyo, Japan), working on spectral rendering and fluorescence.
+For more information about my educational background you can browse my (outdated) [resume].

 ## Open positions 2022-2023